King's medics at a pizza party

 Part IB (Second year)

-- Pathology (Biology of Disease) – Prof Ashley Moffett / Dr Francesco Colucci
+- Pathology (Biology of Disease) – Dr Francesco Colucci, Dr Peter Hume and Dr Gary Doherty

-- Pharmacology (Mechanisms of Drug Action) - Dr Saroj Velamakanni
+- Pharmacology (Mechanisms of Drug Action) - Dr Fraz Mir

 - Human Reproduction - Dr Andrew Sharkey

-The course then continues with a third year (Part II) in which each undergraduate chooses one subject to focus on in detail.
+Pre-clinical studies then continue with a third year (called Part II), in which each undergraduate chooses one subject to focus on in detail.
+This is a great strength of the Cambridge course as it allows students to work on projects in research labs, write detailed dissertations, or pursue a new interest that will complement their medical career.
 Recent examples of courses taken by King’s students are Genetics, Neuroscience, History and Philosophy of Science, Japanese, History of Art and Pathology.
-This is a great strength of the Cambridge course as it allows students to work on projects in research labs, write detailed dissertations, or pursue a new interest that will complement their medical career.

 Fellows in Medical Sciences at King’s

-Francesco Colucci (Director of Studies for Pre-Clinical Studies) is a University Reader at the Clinical School, where he runs a research lab studying how immune cells impact on reproduction, tumour growth and cell transplantation.
-He supervises Part IB Biology of Disease and lectures Part II Pathology, Immunology option.
+Francesco Colucci (Fellow and Director of Studies in Pre-Clinical Medicine) is a University Reader at the Clinical School and a Wellcome Trust Investigator.
+He trained in medicine and then moved into full-time research.
+His interest is on how immune cells impact on reproduction and cancer.
+He supervises Part IB Biology of Disease and lectures in Part II Pathology, Immunology option and in Part II PDN, Module2.
+He co-organises the King’s biologists seminars with Dr Valentina Migliori.

 Other King’s Fellows also teach and research Biological and Medical subjects (and see further the subject page for Natural Sciences).

-Jules Griffin, a University Lecturer in the department of Biochemistry, develops analytical chemistry approaches to monitor metabolism.
+Jules Griffin is a University Lecturer in the department of Biochemistry.
+He develops analytical chemistry approaches to monitor metabolism.
 He has a particular interest in diabetes, obesity and the metabolic syndrome, but is also involved in projects related to cancer and neurodegeneration.
 See his group’s website.

 Barry Keverne uses molecular genetic techniques to examine brain development and function.